Brexit: Avoiding a cliff-edge

-This presents an interesting backdrop for Dr Dimitrios Doukas, Reader in EU Law, and his team at The School of Law, with so many questions up in the air regarding the legal implications and practicalities of leaving the EU.
+This presents an interesting backdrop for Dr Dimitrios Doukas, Reader in EU Law, and his team in the Law School.
+With so many questions up in the air regarding the legal implications and practicalities of leaving the EU.
 There’s a great deal to work out and, as a result, plenty of issues for colleagues at The University of Manchester to immerse themselves in over the coming years.
 Dimitrios told us there are key stages of Brexit that will need to be unpicked:

 “Then we have the detail of what kind of relationship the UK ultimately wishes to have with the EU and its member states.
 At the moment, no one knows what a future arrangement will look like, or if there is going to be one.
 So, that’s a key area of work for us.”

-“The so-called ‘exit bill’, adding up to a whopping 40-100 billion Euros, refers to money that the UK has already committed itself to paying to the EU over the next five years, to cover things like research funding, infrastructure and pensions for workers – which could include UK expats living in Europe.
-It’s not really fair to call it a punishment or divorce bill; it’s liabilities that we’ve already committed ourselves to paying.
+“The so-called ‘exit bill’, adding up to a whopping 40 to 100 billion Euros, refers to money that the UK has already committed itself to pay to the EU over the next five years.
+To cover things like research funding, infrastructure and pensions for workers – which could include UK expats living in Europe.
+It’s not really fair to call it a punishment or divorce bill; it’s liabilities that we’ve already committed ourselves to pay.

 “But this transition will prove absolutely necessary, in order to avoid a cliff-edge.
 It will provide some legal certainty, especially for businesses.
 I’m sure most business owners, even those who voted to leave, would welcome a smooth transition from withdrawal to a future trade agreement.

-“It will probably include free movement for a limited number of services, for example, Canada has free movement for financial services, telecommunications, engineering and manufacturing, and air transport.
+“It may include free movement for a limited number of services.
+For example, Canada has free movement for financial services, telecommunications, engineering and manufacturing, and air transport.

 “The UK is aiming to have more than this.
 It’s aiming for a beefed-up Canada-type free trade agreement for the future.”

-The research taking place right now at The University of Manchester Law School, and elsewhere, is set to have significant influence on the roll-out of Brexit and future trade agreements with the EU and the rest of the world.
+The research taking place here is set to have a significant influence on the roll-out of Brexit and future trade agreements with the EU and the rest of the world.

-The EU Law team at Manchester is made up of experts in a wide range of areas: the law of the single market, EU and UK constitutional law, media law, employment law, public procurement, healthcare and competition, to name a few.
+The EU Law team at Manchester is made up of experts in a wide range of areas: the law of the single market, EU and UK constitutional law, media law, employment law, public procurement, and healthcare and competition.

-Its multidisciplinary approach involves a variety of academics from the Politics and Economics departments, to look at everything from empirical data to attitudes and negotiating tactics.
-As Dimitrios, who has also recently applied for Jean Monnet Chair in EU law, says: “It’s law and beyond!”
+Its multidisciplinary approach involves a variety of academics from the Politics and Economics departments.
+To look at everything from empirical data to attitudes and negotiating tactics.
+As Dimitrios, who has also applied for Jean Monnet Chair in EU law, says: “It’s law and beyond!”